CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 As shown in Figure \ref{fig:usageexample} (d), there was also a participant who got an idea from \sysname{}'s recommended keywords.
 In baseline, instead of this keyword recommendation feature, they could use ChatGPT, and 2 participants said that they got their inspiration from this.
-However, the number of this usage was relatively small (Table ~\ref{table:usagepattern}), mainly because of the challenges of using it for visual tasks.
-Participants mentioned difficulties in both formulating prompts and leveraging the language-based output for their design during the interview.
+However, this usage was relatively small (Table ~\ref{table:usagepattern}), mainly because of the challenges of using it for visual tasks.
+During the interview, participants mentioned difficulties in formulating prompts and leveraging the language-based output for their design.

 This difference in sources of inspiration affected the results of the user's rating of how effective the assistance of the tool was.
-We conducted a two-sample pairwise t-test to compare participants' ratings on the tool's usefulness for generating their favorite ideas, and it was shown to be higher in \sysname{} (M=5.63, SD=1.41) compared to the baseline (M=4.56, SD=1.89 / p=0.045, t=2.18) (Table \ref{table:usagepattern}), indicating that users perceived the features of \sysname{} are more useful for coming up with their best ideas, compared to the baseline system.
+We conducted a two-sample pairwise t-test to compare participants' ratings on the tool's usefulness for generating their favorite ideas.
+The rating was higher in \sysname{} (M=5.63, SD=1.41) compared to the baseline (M=4.56, SD=1.89 / p=0.045, t=2.18) (Table \ref{table:usagepattern}), indicating that users perceived the features of \sysname{} are more helpful in coming up with their best ideas, compared to the baseline system.

 The survey results about the perceived experience of using the AI-based system also showed a more specific reason for this helpfulness.
 As shown in Table \ref{table:quant_merged}, \sysname{} is shown to be significantly better for thinking through what kind of outputs users want to complete for the given task (baseline: M=5.00, SD=1.97 / \sysname{}: M=6.13, SD=1.02 / p=0.045, W=14.5).
-This shows that participants don't think of the results of the \sysname{}'s image generation model as their final results, but more as a guide to think about what they want.
+This shows that participants don't think of the results of the \sysname{}'s image generation model as their final results but more as a guide to thinking about what they want.
 It leads users to think in diverse ways.
 P9 mentioned that ``In baseline, the result came out exactly what I thought, so I replicated the output.
-However, \sysname{} shows me various high-level ways to combine things, so I could explore those methods and expand those processes on my own.''
+However, \sysname{} shows me various high-level ways to combine things so I could explore those methods and expand those processes on my own.''